metablaster/WindowsFirewallRuleset/README.md

     ```

     You will be prompted to accept execution policy change, type `Y` and press enter to accept.\
-    For more information see [About Execution Policies](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7)
+    For more information see [About Execution Policies][about execution policies]

 9. At this point you should "unblock" all project files first by executing the script called `Scripts\UnblockProject.ps1`,
 btw. project files were blocked by Windows to prevent users from running untrusted script code